-WT program staff engage participants in activities designed to move them toward self-sufficiency.
+WT program staff engage participants in activities designed to move them toward selfsufficiency.
 This includes services related to barrier removal.
 WT program staff and the participant are jointly responsible for developing an IRP that specifies the employment goal of the participant, the services to be provided to the participant to overcome/manage barriers to self-sufficiency, and training and work activities the participant must complete.
 At a minimum, the IRP must include:

-- The participant's employment goal, - The participant's assigned activities, including countable work activities, and barrier removal/management activities.
-For example: in-depth screening or assessments for hidden disabilities, such as learning disabilities and limited English proficiency (LEP), - The services for which the individual is being referred to program partners and community agencies, - The services the individual is being offered through the workforce system,
+- The participant's employment goal and a plan for moving the individual immediately into employment, - The participant's assigned activities, including countable work activities, and barrier removal/management activities.
+For example: in-depth screening or assessments for hidden disabilities, such as learning disabilities and limited English proficiency (LEP),

-- The number of hours the participant is expected to complete, and - The expected completion dates or deadlines associated with the participant's engagement for a particular activity or activities.
+- The services for which the individual is being referred to program partners and community agencies, - The services the individual is being offered through the workforce system, - The number of hours the participant is expected to complete, and - The expected completion dates or deadlines associated with the participant's engagement for the assigned activity(ies).

-The participant and WT program staff must both sign the plan.
+The participant and WT program staff must both date and sign the plan.